KoelLabs/koellabs.com/DEVELOPMENT.md

    - `npm run dev` to start the development server
    - `ctrl+c` to stop it

+### Disable Login Checks for Offline Development
+To bypass the auth system in development (for cases where you can't connect to the Firebase Auth server, e.g., you're offline or haven't provided a `FIREBASE_SERVICE_ACCOUNT` environment variable), you can disable the auth checks by uncommenting the `DEV_LOGIN` environment variable.
+You can change the email, username, etc. out for your own information if it is useful for testing.

 ### Formatting, Linting, Automated Tests and Secret Scanning

 All will run automatically via GitHub Actions on every push to the repository.
 You can also run them locally: